lovely-team-developer/Lovely-s-Team-Documentation-/info/changelog/luna-beta.md

 * Beta bot information on help command got updated
 * Removed beta bot ping in about and replaced it with the beta bot information
 * Announce got a few changes
+* Help command embed layout was changed and has information about new commands. **New commands will be available in version 2.1.1.**

 #### Fixed